petterh/textedit/docs/Chapter-6-Exceptions.md

 What happens if you throw an exception from the construction of a global object – one at file scope?
 You can only catch it by getting compiler-dependent.

-In the case of a Visual {"C++"} program, your real entry point is not WinMain, but an extern “C” function called WinMainCRTStartup (or wWinMainCRTStartup, if you are a Unicode application).
+In the case of a Visual C++ program, your real entry point is not WinMain, but an extern “C” function called WinMainCRTStartup (or wWinMainCRTStartup, if you are a Unicode application).
 This function performs all the initialization required and then calls WinMain (or wWinMain, as the case may be).
 Among other things, it calls a function named _initterm, which walks a list of function pointers and calls them.
-The _initterm function is first called with a list of run-time library initializers, for example __initstdio, and then with a list of {"C++"} constructors for global objects.
+The _initterm function is first called with a list of run-time library initializers, for example __initstdio, and then with a list of C++ constructors for global objects.

 To catch an exception thrown during the construction of a global object, you must override WinMainCRTStartup, or its equivalent in other environments.
 If you don’t need the C Runtime Library (CRT) and have no static instances of classes, this may actually be a good idea, since it reduces the size of the executable and speeds up loading.
 Otherwise, it is a bad idea; you’d have to copy all the initialization code, and you’d have no guarantee that the next compiler release wouldn’t break your code.
 As for porting to other compilers, that’s out.